abingdonpta/abingdonpta/content/posts/2023-03-06 Fairlington 5K/index.md

 ---

+**UPDATE 3/16/2023**: The Fairlington 5K has been cancelled indefinitely due to a new county policy that requires all cars to be moved out of the race course the day of the event, which the organizers have deemed impossible. *The original post is below.*

 Please join us Saturday, April 29 at Abingdon Elementary School for the 8th Annual Fairlington 5K & Family Fun Run.
 Proceeds support Abingdon Field Day festivities and a former Abingdon student with a rare brain and spinal cord condition called LBSL.

 Early Bird (Through March 24): Adult: $35 / Child (ages 6-16): $20